AhleemAkinwande/AhleemAkinwande/README.md

 - 🔑 Committed to creating inclusive and accessible technology for all.
 - 💡 Constantly exploring new technologies and seeking ways to bridge the gap between tech and social impact.
 - 👯 I’m looking to collaborate on open-source projects looking for a helping hand
+- - 📫 How to reach me: linkedin.com/in/ahleem-akinwande

 Let's connect and collaborate on meaningful projects!